Falitokiniaina/ADproject/README.md

 Connection can be also done from the graphical user interface.

-# Requirements – configuration instructions

-The programming language is Python 3.
-It is available for any Win32/Linux/MacOSX box.

-A local or remote PostgreSQL database is needed.

 # Contributing and Contact

 Please feel free to send us feedback about forks, patches and any other kind.
 You can contact us via GitHub and also via email.

 Ivan Vukic: vukicivan@yahoo.com

-Ephrem Berhe Gebremariam: eepphhrreemm@gmail.com Marcello Benedetti: 4marcello@gmail.com
+Ephrem Berhe Gebremariam: eepphhrreemm@gmail.com

+Marcello Benedetti: 4marcello@gmail.com

 Falitokiniaina Rabearison: r.falitokiniaina@gmail.com

 Kiril Sardjoski: kiril.sardjoski@gmail.com

 Reddy Aldino: redino26@gmail.com